delaurentis/planner/README.md

 ## 2022

 Pete continues to maintain the app in his spare time, including updates to make sure it continues to work with the latest version of GitLab.

+## 2025

+Jira integration was added to Planner, expanding its capabilities to support multiple ticket management systems through a common interface.